 - It keeps you fresh – you go on different routes/learn new routines which stops exercise becoming boring.

-And although designing training is essentially a solo activity, it’s far easier and much more enjoyable when you do it with others.
+And although designing training is essentially a solo activity, it’s far easier and much more enjoyable when you do it with others, as part of a learning community.

 Having a coach can help you to develop your skills OR create something more quickly.